 Uncle Eddie Lim Seng Huat passed away this afternoon at a nursing home in Seremban.
-I don’t know exactly how old he was, I think around 55.
-He was moved there from my grandmother’s house last week, and according to my cousin, was quite unhappy about it.
+I don’t know exactly how old he was, medicine I think around 55.
+He was moved there from my grandmother’s house last week, for sale and according to my cousin, was quite unhappy about it.
 According to another aunt, he had refused food for the past few days.
 He couldn’t vent his frustrations by doing anything else except refusing to eat, because he’s been paralyzed since suffering a stroke last year.

 Uncle Ah Huat was the most cruelly ridiculed person in my mother’s family because of his intellectual impairment.
 In my mother’s family of 14 siblings, there were people with adequate compassion, but that could hardly have negated the horrible treatment he received from the others who didn’t.